dukeraphaelng/team_spirit/README.md

 A DAE injects artificial noise in the input and attempts to output the original input by recognizing noisy data.
 The training of a DAE is as follows:

-Inject binomial noise into data  so that it gets transformed into , this means a random selection of elements in the dataset are set to 0
++ Inject binomial noise into data x so that it gets transformed into mean(x), this means a random selection of elements in the dataset are set to 0.

- is encoded into the hidden representation using a non-linear transformation function .
++ mean(x) is encoded into the hidden representation using a non-linear transformation function f_e

+y = f_e(W * mean(x)  + b)

-where  is the weight matrix of the encoding layer, is the bias and  is the sigmoid function,
+where W is the weight matrix of the encoding layer, b is the bias and f_e is the sigmoid function,

-.

-The hidden representation is decoded into the reconstructed output .
++ The hidden representation y is decoded into the reconstructed output z

+z = f_d(W'y + b')

-where  is the weight matrix of the decoding layer.
-Tied weights are used, therefore, ,  the sigmoid function is used again.
+where W' is the weight matrix of the decoding layer.
+Tied weights are used, therefore, W' = W^T,  the sigmoid function is used again.

-The output must reconstruct the original input without noise, the reconstruction error is the cost function where binary cross-entropy was used.
++ The output z must reconstruct the original input x without noise, the reconstruction error is the cost function where binary cross-entropy was used.
 Further, the adam optimizer was used.

 The training of a SDAE consists of 2 procedures, unsupervised pre-training and then supervised fine-tuning.
 In pre-training, the steps are as follows:

-For the  DAE, the above training steps are followed to obtain the encoder function .
+For the k DAE, the above training steps are followed to obtain the encoder function f_e^k.

-This encoder function is applied on the clean input  which is fed into the next DAE as input where
+This encoder function is applied on the clean input x^k which is fed into the next DAE as input where

+(x^{k+1}) = f_e(x^k)

-and is fed as input into the next DAE.
+and (x^{k+1}) is fed as input into the next DAE.

-The above 2 steps are repeated for each DAE, for  in the stack where  is the original input and the final  is the encoded features.
+The above 2 steps are repeated for each DAE, for k in [0, L] in the stack where x^1 is the original input and the final x^L is the encoded features.

 Referenced from https://www.jmlr.org/papers/volume11/vincent10a/vincent10a.pdf

 Next, the DAE’s weights are all fine-tuned.